MDASII-BAH/sdp-libraries/docker/README.rst

    :header: "Field", "Description", "Default Value"

    "build_strategy", "This defines the type of docker build to be used.
 There are three options to choose from; docker-compose, modules, and dockerfile", "dockerfile"
+   "registry", "This sets the target registry to which built Docker images will be pushed", "none" "cred", "The ID of the Jenkins Credential containing a username/password to access the target registry", "none" "repo_path_prefix", "Selects the folder, or base path, of the registry names for built images", "empty string"

 Example Configuration Snippet
 =============================